chaos-consulting/adsberry/antennas/readme.md

 # Antennas for ADS-B reception
-There are different Antennas on the market cheap ones as well as expensive ones.
+There are different antennas on the market.
+Cheap ones as well as expensive ones.
 Some perform very decently while other models are not working at all.
-We like to bild our own antennas which should be:
+We like to build our own antennas which should be:
 * Cheap to build
 * Easy to build
 * Small so installation is not an issue
 * Long range

 ## The groundplane
-The groundplane ist very cheap to make and is a decent performer when build to spec.
+The groundplane is very cheap to make and is a decent performer when build to spec.
 ### Whats good
 * Cheap (roughly 5€ without cable)
 * Easy to build